iocage/iocage/doc/source/best-practices.rst

 **Use** :command:`iocage restart` **instead of start/stop**

-  Always restart a jail with the :command:`iocage restart` command.
+  Always restart a jail with the :command:`iocage restart -s` command.
   This performs a soft restart and leaves the *VNET* stack alone, which is less stressful for both kernel and user.

 **Check the firewall rules**